shivangsingh2024-core/Hybrid-Network-Topology-Scilab/README.md

 The node with the maximum number of connections was identified.

 ## Author
-Name: Ramakrushna Das
+Name: shivang singh
-Reg No: 24BCE1831
+Reg No: 24BCE1428
-Email: ramakrushna.das2024@vitstudent.ac.in
+Email: shivang.singh2024@vitstudent.ac.in